umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

         "customProperties": null
       },

-Below is a explanation of each of the properties on the tour step object
+Below is an explanation of each of the properties on the tour step object

 ### title